Terabit-Ethernet/NetChannel/README.md

 ## 2. Build NetChannel
 NetChannel has been successfully tested on Ubuntu 20.04 LTS with Linux kernel 5.6.
-Building the NetChannel kernel and kernel modules should be done on _both Client and Server machines_. **Note: if you are using our machines, you can skip this part and directly jump into SIGCOMM 2022 Artifact Evaluation[#sigcomm-2022-artifact-evaluation].**
+Building the NetChannel kernel and kernel modules should be done on _both Client and Server machines_. **Note: if you are using our machines, you can skip this part and directly jump into [SIGCOMM 2022 Artifact Evaluation](#sigcomm-2022-artifact-evaluation).**

 ### Install Prerequisites
 We need to install prerequisites to compile the kernel.
 On Ubuntu 20.04, this can be done with